LTU-Machine-Learning/Inner_Speech_EEG_fMRI/README.md

 5. During the ICA decomposition part, we delete the components which correspond to motor-related artifacts such as blinking, jaw, neck, arm, or upper back.
 We performed this step by manual observation the scores shown by the ICA decomposition tool.

-6. After cleaning the data, we segment/epoch the continuous data using the script `Program_for_extracting_label_from_gT.m`
-     - Channels: 64
-     - Sampling rate: 512Hz
-     - Number of stimuli: 960 which includes classes (320), fixation (320), relaxation (320)

-6. `Program_for_extracting_label_from_gT.m` will make the data suitable for further tasks; plotting and classification.

 **Note: documentation is included in the scripts.

 ## Citing this work